Area codes 905, 289, 365, and 742: History

 From the 1960s, area code 905 was assigned for special call routing arrangements to Mexico City during the time when Mexico was expected to join the North American Numbering Plan.
 After establishing its own numbering plan with telephone country code 52, these arrangement were continued into the 1980s.
 The assignment of 905 was finally withdrawn by February 1, 1991.

-By October 1991, area code 905 had been assigned to relieve exchanges in the Golden Horseshoe, which was and still is Canada's largest toll-free calling zone.
+The area code 905 was introduced on October 4, 1993 for the Golden Horseshoe, which was and still is Canada's largest toll-free calling zone.
 The Golden Horseshoe's explosive growth in the second half of the 20th century and the corresponding expansion of telecommunications service would have made another area code necessary in any event.
 However, the timetable was advanced because Canada's system of number allocation does not use number pooling as a relief measure.
 Instead, each competitive local exchange carrier (CLEC) is assigned blocks of 10,000 numbers, which correspond to a single three-digit prefix, for every rate centre in which it plans to offer service.
 Most rate centres do not need that many numbers to serve their customers.
 However, excess numbers cannot be reassigned elsewhere once they are assigned to a rate centre.

 The problem was not as severe in the Golden Horseshoe as in the rest of Canada since numbers have tended to be used up fairly quickly.
 The proliferation of cell phones, pagers, fax machines, and dial-up Internet connections made it obvious that the Golden Horseshoe would need another area code.
 However, the timetable for relief was significantly advanced since it was not possible for number blocks to be reassigned from the Golden Horseshoe's smaller rate centres to the Toronto rate centre.

 Automatic number identification (ANI) in some central office switching systems in the numbering plan area started operation on October 11, 1992.
 The new area code entered service on October 11, 1993.
-Permissive dialing of 416 continued across the Golden Horseshoe until January 1, 1994.
+Permissive dialling of 416 continued across the Golden Horseshoe until January 1, 1994.
 However, portions of the 905 territory have remained ever since a local call to Toronto.

 The creation of area code 905 was intended as a long-term solution.
 However, five years after its introduction, area code 905 was close to exhaustion far sooner than anticipated, again due to the proliferation of cell phones and pagers.
 By 1999, the CRTC had established an ad hoc committee to study code relief planning for area code 905.
 A split of the NPA was considered, with various options being presented: